mrachuta/fbwdbot/README.md

 Nothing (of course if all packages are installed) more is required.

-## Using
+## Usage

 1. To get Facebook user id (partner for conversation with bot), run command below and follow steps on screen.
-You will be able to print partner id or save them in configuration file.:
+You will be able to print partner id or save it in configuration file:
 ```
 python getpartnerid.py
 ```
-2. Run main bot code:
+2. Run main code:
 ```
 python bot.py
 ```
-3. Insert username and password for bot account (accound must be previously created, manually)
+3. Insert username and password for bot account (accound needs to be created before, manually)
 4. If you chosed to save partner id to file, partner will be automatically selected.
 Otherwise you must write partner id manually.
 5. Bot has four main functions:
 * weather (use /weather <zip-code>, for example /weather 00-123 for link to site with weather for your localization)